City of Light, City of Dark: Style

 City Of Light, City Of Dark is both a comic book and a novel.
 It begins like an illustrated storybook: paragraphs of text are accompanied by frequent illustrations, establishing the backstory more quickly than would have been possible with sequential art alone.
 Comic book panels tell the rest of the story, occasionally helped along by the author's narrations, which are presented in the form of captions.
 This method of storytelling makes City Of Light, City Of Dark unique.
 Brian Floca's Franco-Belgian-inspired art style and frequent cross-hatching also give this modern fantasy an appropriately contemporary feel.

+Controversy

+The book was banned in October 2022 in the Frisco Independent School District of Texas.